Creare/WP-Address-Schema/README.md

 WP-Address-Schema
 =================

-A simple plugin for displaying correctly formatted address information, as per the standards set out by http://schema.org/LocalBusiness.
+A simple WordPress plugin for displaying correctly formatted address information, as per the standards set out by http://schema.org/LocalBusiness.
 WP Address Schema can be downloaded directly from here, [our website](https://www.creare.co.uk/services/wp-address-schema) or from the Wordpress Plugin Directory (coming soon).

 What does it do?
 ================